nervosnetwork/rfcs/rfcs/0031-variable-length-header-field/3-appending-a-hash-at-the-end.md

-### Appending a Hash At the End
+### Appending a Hash at the End

-Instead of adding the new field directly at the end of the header, this solution adds a 32 bytes hash at the end of the header which is the hash of the new variable length field.
-The header is still a fixed length struct but is 32 bytes larger.
-If client does not need the extra field, it only has the 32 bytes overhead.
-Otherwise it has to download both the header and the extra field and verify that the hash matches.
+Instead of adding the new field directly at the end of the header, this solution adds a 32-byte hash to the end of the header which is the hash of the new variable length field.
+The header is still a fixed length structure, but it is 32 bytes larger.
+If the client does not need the extra field, it only has 32 bytes overhead.
+Otherwise, it must download both the header and extra field and verify that the hash matches.

 ```
 +-----------------------+--+